-Medial Shoulder Instability (MSI) occurs when the shoulder joint becomes unstable and unable to hold the weight of the dog.
+Medial Shoulder Instability (MSI) in dogs occurs when the shoulder joint becomes unstable and unable to hold the weight of the dog.
 Therefore, MSI is due to injury of the supporting tissues of the shoulder joint; which includes the medial glenohumeral ligament, the tendon of the subscapularis muscle, the fibrocartilaginous labrum and the tendon of the biceps brachii.
 Tears in the medial (inside) joint capsule are often present on arthroscopy.

-Symptoms include an obvious lameness that may come and go, shortened stride and muscle atrophy from lack of use.
+Medial shoulder instability dog symptoms include an obvious lameness that may come and go, shortened stride and muscle atrophy from lack of use.

 Dogs at Risk